Our Club History

-Our 2018 National Muster will take place at Denmark in Western Australia from 14 to 21 October 2018.
+Our 2019 National Muster will take place at Warrnambool in Victoria from 14 to 20 October 2019.
 As well as hosting the Club’s Annual General Meeting, the National Muster includes seminars conducted by various experts on RV related topics, traders’ stalls, Club committee updates, happy hours, a muster dinner, games, and craft.
 Tours are usually arranged to local attractions.
 There is always something for everyone.

 Our Chairman also hosts at least one Chairman’s muster per year.
 Our Chairman’s musters are smaller and differ from our National Musters in that they are less formal.
 These musters are held in a different State each year.
 They provide an opportunity for members living in the region to chat one on one with our Club Chairman and other directors in attendance, on RV and Club issues in an informal atmosphere.